Pushover Analysis with 1D Beam Element

 • Option 2: Create nodes from csv file.

-1. Firstly, you need to prepare a csv file with the correct format as the table in Option 1.
+1. Firstly, you need to prepare a csv file with the correct format as the table in Option 1 or download here - Model Nodes.

 Figure 4.6.
 Data format in csv file